justinwang98/CSE332Chess/src/writeup/WriteUp.md

 ![](Processors_Jamboree.png)
 ![](Processors_Parallel.png)

-We calculated the average runtime over 10 trials for the number of processors in increments of 4 up to 20, the increments of 1 up to 32 for early, middle, and end game states.
-From the data table, we see that the number of processors that results in the best runtime for each game state is 28, 29, 20 respectively (early, middle, end) for Jamboree, and 32, 30, 28 for parallel minimax.
+We calculated the average runtime over 10 trials for the number of processors in increments of 4 up until the previous speed was faster than the current.
+Then we incremented over the 4 core-counts in between the previous and current and found the best speed for early, middle, and end game states.
+From the data table, we see that the number of processors that results in the best runtime for each game state is 28, 29, 20 respectively (early, middle, end) for
+Jamboree, and 32, 30, 28 for parallel minimax.

 However, what is more important is that for all three game states, their runtimes decrease until about 12 processors,